AliceWonderMiscreations/libbitcoin-RPM/README.md

 `libbitcoin-prefix-setup.spec` spec file using the same `%{_prefix}` you will be using to build the packages.

-That package creates a file in `/etc/ld.so.conf.d/` and sets up an RPM macro in `/lib/rpm/macros.d/` for making sure the `PKG_CONFIG_PATH` is sane.

-You only need to build that spec file if you are changing the install root for where the packages install.

 ## Compatibility Packages

 Several of the build dependencies for libbitcoin are newer than the versions of